neoneye/loda-outlier-programs/readme.md

 # LODA outlier programs

+This repo contains training data used by [loda-rust](https://github.com/loda-lang/loda-rust).

-Incorrect LODA programs that diverges after a number of terms.
-These ares useful as training data.
+These are incorrect LODA programs that diverges after a number of terms.
+Bad examples are great for training.

-Correct LODA programs are stored in another repository, see [loda-programs](https://github.com/loda-lang/loda-programs).
+The correct LODA programs are stored in the [loda-programs](https://github.com/loda-lang/loda-programs) repository.

 ## Naming convention